shakshigarg/template-dropwizard/README.md

 # template-dropwizard

-How to start the vehicle-service application
+How to start the template dropwizard application
 ---

 1. Run `mvn clean install` to build your application